Tuesday, April 23, 2024

 Fictional characters interact with true historical people in true historical situations.
 Seldom told and as with The Chase Is On--hidden.
 Perhaps it is too painful.
 A Black History Story that needs to come out of the shadows.

-SEE ALSO: THE PROCESS OF WRITING THE CREEK INDIAN SAGA
+SEE ALSO: THE PROCESS OF WRITING THE CREEK INDIAN FAMILY SAGA

 https://sharmanbursonramsey.blogspot.com/2024/05/the-process-of-writing-creek-indian.html